Starting a Business Resources

 - Write your business plan with well thought-out financial analysis and metrics

 - Determine how you are going to fund your business

 - Pick your business location, ie office space or digital

-- Choose a business structure: Sole Proprietorship/Partnership or Corporation (S, LLC, or C)
+- Choose a business structure: sole proprietorship/partnership, limited liability company, or corporation (S or C)

 - Register your business at a state and federal level